Until recently virtual reality was a fantasy. But today this immersive technology is profoundly penetrating our lives.

 In less than a decade, we will probably see VR become an inherent part of everyday life.
 However, we still hope it won’t be our lives’ main part as it has happened in Spielberg’s movie Ready Player One.

-This technology doesn’t replace our reality.
+Virtual reality technology doesn’t replace our reality.
 Instead, it offers new worlds where mistakes may not have any negative consequences and where we can experience both environments and situations in we may never find ourselves.